mod-cpp/pacman/exercises/25/pacman_ai/README.md

 </details>

+### 240. Exercise - Algorithm for optimalDirection

+Rewrite optimalDirection to use algorithims.

 ## Advanced

 For people who want to create a fancier AI, if you want to introduce some randomness, you can look at this SFML function https://www.sfml-dev.org/tutorials/1.6/system-random.php - you will need to include #include <SFML/Randomizer.hpp>